anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

    * Step 2.
 The enrolled Join Proxy discovers the join-port of the Registrar.

 The order in which the two alternatives of step 1 are tried is installation dependent.
-The trigger for discovery in Step 2 in implementation dependent.
+The trigger for discovery in Step 2 is implementation dependent.

 Once a Pledge is enrolled, it may function as Join Proxy.
 The Join Proxy functions are advertised as described below.
 In principle, the Join Proxy functions are offered via a join-port, and not the standard coaps port.
 Also, the Registrar offers a join-port to which the stateless Join Proxy sends the JPY message.
 The Join Proxy and Registrar show the extra join-port number when responding to a /.well-known/core discovery request addressed to the standard coap/coaps port.